 No gripes here it worked with the Idea 3G sim and I tried the Vodafone 4G sim on which it worked without any issues.

-On the Reliance JIO, I was not able to test the device as the message keep popping up our systems aren’t responding please try again later.
-I will update it in couple of days how it works with JIO’s ailing network in Mumbai.
+On the Reliance JIO, I was not able to test the device as the message keeps popping up our systems aren’t responding please try again later.
+I will update it in a couple of days how it works with JIO’s ailing network in Mumbai.

-The Zenfone 3 Laser has decent performer in a lot of areas, while needs improvement in others.
-In this price range, we would have liked a better processor to be shipped with the smartphone to make it more perfect.
+The Zenfone 3 Laser has a decent performer in a lot of areas, while needs improvement in others.
+In this price range, our expectation was to have a better and faster processor.

-Good Software optimization by Asus, last but not the least the curved 2.5 D glass Full HD display, which is better compared to the Moto G4 Plus and some more similar priced budget smartphones.
+Good Software optimization by Asus, last but not the least the curved 2.5 D glass Full HD display, which is better in comparison to the Moto G4 Plus and some more similar priced budget smartphones.

-Major Cons – Processor and GPU could have been better, a snapdragon 650 or a SD 625 would have made it more desirable.
+Major Cons – Processor and GPU could have been better, a Snapdragon 650 or an SD 625 would have made it more desirable.
 Power users may not like too much of a bloat from Asus and mantra should be to keep it neat and minimalist.
 Could add up some of the health features and sensors to entice millennial users.
 Make the native Zen UI more minimalist and a eye candy.
-Lastly, there are non-lit navigation keys at the front, which is not expected.
+Lastly, there are non-lit navigation keys at the front, which is a low point.

-I have been using the Moto G4 Plus for sometime as secondary device, and found the Zenfone 3 laser to be better in some of the aspects like build and feel, overall user experience and even camera performance.
+I have been using the Moto G4 Plus for some time as a secondary device and found the Zenfone 3 laser to be better in some of the aspects like build and feel, overall user experience and even camera performance.

-Price is premium and suited to the build quality, price conscious buyers can wait a while as price is the least constant thing in the world of smartphones.
-And discounts are around the corner to get best value for buck.
+Price is premium and suited to the build quality, price-conscious buyers can wait a while as the price is the least constant thing in the world of smartphones.
+And discounts are around the corner to get the best value for the buck.